UPPMAX/programming_formalisms/docs/algorithms/assert.md

 that assumptions that are either invisible or written down as comments.

+???- question "What if not?"

+    Then it is time to develop new code :-) .
+    Assign yourself an issue and write it.
+    Put `assert` whenever you assume something to be true

 Search for one occasion where this happens and put an `assert` statements there.